Dr. Mamun Ala

 Dr Mamun Ala has a PhD in Applied Economics (international trade regulation) from the Centre for Regulation and Market Analysis (CRMA), University of South Australia (UniSA).
 His other qualifications include MPhil in Management, MEco, MBA, MEd and BA and GradCert in L&T (HE).
 He also holds a certificate in Effective Online Course Design from Oxford University, UK.

-Mamun has more than eight years of experience teaching in Australian higher education institutions.
+Mamun has more than nine years of experience teaching in Australian higher education institutions.
 He brings a wealth of academic experience working with the UniSA and Flinders University.
 He has designed and taught various face-to-face and online business courses in postgraduate and undergraduate levels including International Business, International export Management, Human Resource Management, Strategic Management, Leadership, Entrepreneurship and Small Business, Marketing, Microeconomics, Macroeconomics and Quantitative Methods.

 Mamun is an active academic researcher.
 His current research and consultancy interests include managerial performance analysis, entrepreneurship, international competitiveness, micromarketing, political economy, regulation and industrial policy.

 Ala, M, Rasul, T & Nair, S 2020.
 Social Network and Social Commerce.
 In Md.
 Rakibul Hoque & Ed Bashaw, (Eds), Cross-Border E-Commerce Marketing and Management, Chapter 13, IGI Global, Pennsylvania, USA.

 Ala, M 2020, ‘Is institutional weakness the main barrier to innovation in the generic pharmaceutical industries in fast-growing low developed countries?
 A case study’, Peer-reviewed paper presented at the Australia and New Zealand International Business Academy (ANZIBA) Conference, 17-19 February 2020, University of Technology Sydney, Sydney, Australia.